jdi-docs/jdi-light/source/includes/_documentation.md

 When I double click on "JDI Title"
 When I right click on "JDI Title"
 When I higlight "JDI Title"
-When I show "JDI Title"
+When show "JDI Title"
-When I set "JDI Title" attribute "status" with value "marked" When I make Screenshot for "JDI Title"
+When set "JDI Title" attribute "status" with value "marked" When make Screenshot for "JDI Title"

 Label validation examples:

-Then the "JDI Title" text equal to "JDI TESTING PLATFORM" Then the "JDI Title" text contains "JDI"
+Then the "JDI Title" text equals to "JDI TESTING PLATFORM" Then the "JDI Title" text contains "JDI"
 Then the "JDI Title" text matches to regexp ".* TESTING .*"
 Then the "JDI Title" is enabled
 Then the "JDI Title" is disabled
 Then the "JDI Title" is displayed
-Then the "JDI Title" disappear
+Then the "JDI Title" disappears
 Then the "JDI Title" is hidden
 Then the "JDI Title" does not appear
 Then the "JDI Title" does not appear during "5" seconds